Your Cart (0)

 Creative strategy, brand voice, cultural sensitivity, and client relationship management stay with humans.
 AI can produce enormous volumes of competent content; it cannot produce the creative ideas that define a brand's market position.

-The insight behind a campaign — the tension, the unexpected angle, the emotional resonance — comes from people who understand the brand and the audience.
-AI amplifies that work; it doesn't generate it.
+The insight behind a campaign, the tension, the unexpected angle, the emotional resonance, comes from people who understand the brand and the audience.
+AI amplifies that work; it does not generate it.
+Agencies that confuse amplification with origination end up producing a lot of content that goes nowhere, and clients notice.

 Margin and Capacity Impact

 Agencies that deploy AI content production tools typically see per-person output capacity increase by 40 to 60 percent.
 This shows up as either higher margins on existing clients, the ability to take on more clients at current headcount, or higher rates justified by faster delivery.
-Agencies that build AI as a service line are adding new revenue streams that didn't exist in their offering two years ago.
+For a 20-person agency billing $4.2M annually, this translates to $500K to $900K in recovered capacity in year one.
+Agencies that build AI as a service line are adding new revenue streams that did not exist in their offering two years ago: AI strategy retainers, chat agent implementation fees, bulk content programs, and AI-assisted audit engagements.

 Implementation Approach